Restructuring and insolvency in the United States: overview

 DIP financing lenders

-Financing lenders (see Question 2) usually have a very substantial role in Chapter 11 cases.
-They act in accordance with the terms of their loan agreements and the Bankruptcy Court order that approves the financing.
+DIP financing lenders (see Question 2) usually have a significant role in Chapter 11 cases.
+They act in accordance with the loan documents and the Bankruptcy Court order approving the DIP financing, both of which frequently contain milestones and other covenants designed to allow the lenders to maintain control.

-While not a true stakeholder, the Office of the US Trustee can also play a significant role in Chapter 11 cases (see Question 6).
+The Office of the US Trustee is not a true stakeholder.
+However, it can play an important role in Chapter 11 cases (see Question 6).

 Other parties in interest